MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/run-the-react-cognitive-services-image-analyzer-app-locally.md

 # 2. Download and run the React Cognitive Services Image Analyzer app

-The sample app is provided in a GitHub repository.
+The complete sample app is provided in a GitHub repository.
 Fork the repository, install the dependencies, and run locally.

 ## Fork the sample repo